Tricked-dev/discord-akairo/README.md

   </p>
 </div>

+Typescript fork of akairo that is activility maintaned https://github.com/NotEnoughUpdates/discord-akairo Im no longer mainting this fork anymore.

 ### Changes in this fork of akairo

 Please see [this file](/docs/general/updates.md) for a list of changes in this fork vs normal akairo